 Electrical stimulation uses an electrical current to cause a single muscle or a group of muscles to contract.
 By placing electrodes on the skin in various locations the physical therapist can recruit the appropriate muscle fibers.
 Contracting the muscle via electrical stimulation helps strengthen the affected muscle.
 The physical therapist can change the current setting to allow for a forceful or gentle muscle contraction.
 Along with increasing muscle strength, the contraction of the muscle also promotes blood supply to the area that assists in healing.

-Our office also offers a full range of medical procedures performed by our medical doctor Joon Nam Lee and our physicians assistant Ed Reilly.
+Also, our office offers a full range of medical procedures performed by our Medical Doctor, Joon Nam Lee, and our Physicians Assistant Donna Jennings.
 These include prescription medication, trigger point injections and large joint injections.

 Trigger Point Injections